The Elliott Simmons Charitable Trust

 The trust focuses on two main areas reflecting Elliott Simmons' personal wishes:

-Mental Health: The trust prioritizes mental health charities, particularly those serving the Jewish community.
+Mental Health: The trust prioritises mental health charities.
 This reflects Elliott Simmons' own experience with mental health challenges and his desire to support others facing similar issues.

-Music: Supporting music-related charitable causes was identified as “the other great love” of Elliott Simmons' life.
+Music: Supporting music-related charitable causes was identified as one of Elliott Simmons' key interests.

-Jewish Community Organizations: While not exclusively focused on Jewish charities, the trust has demonstrated strong support for organizations serving the Jewish community, particularly those addressing mental health needs and supporting individuals with special educational needs and disabilities (SEND).
+Jewish Community Organisations: The trust has demonstrated strong support for organisations serving the Jewish community, particularly those addressing mental health needs and supporting individuals with special educational needs and disabilities (SEND).

 Known Beneficiaries